sara692/LLM-and-AI-Agents-Projects-/README.md

-# LLM and AI Agents
+# LLM and AI Agents Projects

 A collection of hands-on projects exploring Large Language Models, AI Agents, and hybrid decision systems.
 Each project is self-contained with its own code, data, and documentation.